We are an independent online news organization that uses video as a catalyst for positive social change & civic engagement.

 Having a different perspective on the story makes a big difference.
 While most media approached the prison story as one of inadequate jail cells or mandatory sentences, The UpTake has listened to Minneapolis NAACP President Nekima Levy-Pounds — who points out that Minnesota’s mandatory sentences come with long probationary periods which often put people back in jail for technical parole violations, increasing rather than decreasing the prison population.
 It’s a perspective that no other media have reported on yet, even though Levy-Pounds made the statement to a legislative hearing where other journalists were present.

 Documenting change in our political system and society through projects like "How Love Won: The Fight for Marriage Equality in Minnesota"

 This acclaimed movie about the turning point in the fight for marriage equality was made thanks to your support.
-How Love Won will debut at the Minneapolis St. Paul International Film Festival in April.
-Exact date(s) and time(s) of the showing(s) will be announced on March 17.
+How Love Won won an Audience Choice award from the Minneapolis St. Paul International Film Festival and Best Transformative Feature at the Grand Rapids Film Festival.